176th Fighter Squadron: Air Defense

 The 176th was gained by Air Defense Command (ADC) with an air defense mission of the Great Lakes, Chicago and Wisconsin.
 Upgraded to F-80A Shooting Star jet aircraft in 1949.
 Was re-designated as the 176th Fighter-Interceptor Squadron in November 1950 and 10 of the unit's 25 Mustangs were shipped to Korea in support of the Korean War effort.
 Federalized during the Korean War in February 1951, but remained at Truax Field where it flew air defense training missions.
-During the active duty tour, the 176th FIS converted its aircraft to the F-89 Scorpion.
+During the active duty tour, the 176th converted its aircraft to the F-89 Scorpion.
 They became the first Air National Guard unit to fly the modern jet fighter.
 Returned to Wisconsin state control in February 1952 and converted back to the F-51 Mustang.

-In October 1953, The 176th FIS converted from F-51's to the F-86 Sabre, and the squadron performed summer training with the F-86 was at the Alpena Training Center in Alpena, Michigan in 1954.
+In October 1953, The 176th converted from F-51's to the F-86 Sabre, and the squadron performed summer training with the F-86 was at the Alpena Training Center in Alpena, Michigan in 1954.
 In October 1954 The 176 Fighter Squadron was reassigned the F-89 Scorpion, which they had flown briefly in 1952 during the unit's Korean War activation.
 The aircraft, designed as an "All Weather" fighter interceptor, carried a pilot and radar operator.

 176th Fighter Interceptor Squadron Convair F-102A-75-CO Delta Dagger 56-1279 taking off from Truax Field, Wisconsin, 1970.